 El Monte RV

-Another corporate rental.
-There is a broader range of rentals on offer than, say, Cruise America, as they have Class A and Class C motorhome rentals, but this still isn’t as wide a range as the typical peer-to-peer rental companies.
-The quality that sets El Monte RV apart from the rest is their pet-friendly policies.
+El Monte is another corporate rental company that spans from renting RVs right up to temporary housing rentals.
+There is a broader range on offer than say Cruise America, offering Class A and Class C RVs, but this still isn’t as wide a range as the typical peer-to-peer rental companies.

-They offer a reward scheme too, which is a nice touch.
-It keeps the loyalty base, well, nice and loyal.
+They offer a reward scheme too, which keeps the loyalty base, well, nice and loyal.
 While it doesn’t necessarily set them apart from everyone else, it’s still nice to see that they show they care about their business model and customers.

 The downside is they charge for bedding and kitchenware, and these charges are pretty steep.
 There’s no getting away from these extras, and they do mount up, especially on shorter trips.

-Bottom-Line: If your dog or cat is traveling with you, rent from El Monte RV.
+Bottom-Line: With a good range of vehicles and if your dog or cat is traveling with you, rent from El Monte RV.

 If you have any other recommendations for our community, please share them in the comments below.
 As always, we look forward to answering your questions and receiving your feedback!